eeishaan/ift6758-project/README.md

 ## Writing Conventions
 * Limit all lines to a maximum of 119 characters.
 Only exception is when it impact negatively the readibility of a sentence.

+## xgboost folder
+Like mentioned in the project structure section, we included the source code of the XGBoost project (https://github.com/dmlc/xgboost) to work around the problem that we cannot install any library on the main environment.

+For the evaluation procedure, ignore the code inside the folder named xgboost

+This folder should be removed in the future if we can install the library on the main python environment.